-Last night, a £50,000 reward was put up for information during an appeal on BBC TV's Crimewatch programme - as the latest attack was launched in Salford.
+A £50,000 reward was put up for information during an appeal on BBC TV's Crimewatch programme - as the latest attack was launched in Salford.

 Anyone with information is asked to call police on 0161 856 5345 or by calling Crimestoppers anonymously on 0800 555 111.